sigstore/TSC/docs/best_practices_badge.md

 #### The project MUST have at least one primary developer who knows how to design secure software.
 (See ‘details’ for the exact requirements.)

-Several of our maintainers work in security engineering departments (e.g. Google’s Open Source Security Team).
+Several of our maintainers work in security engineering departments (e.g. Google’s Open Source Security Team, GitHub's Package Security Team).

 #### At least one of the project's primary developers MUST know of common kinds of errors that lead to vulnerabilities in this kind of software, as well as at least one method to counter or mitigate each of them.

-Several of our maintainers work in security engineering departments (e.g. Google’s Open Source Security Team).
+Several of our maintainers work in security engineering departments (e.g. Google’s Open Source Security Team, GitHub's Package Security Team).

 ### Use basic good cryptographic practices